Pectojin/duplicati-client/README.md

 # Duplicati Client
 The Duplicati Client connects to Duplicati servers remotely or locally and helps manage them easily through the command-line.

-A client daemon mode will be available eventually, allowing to periodically pull instructions from a central management server.

 # Table of contents

 <!--ts-->